 “Your daughter didn’t leave early because you were in there for ‘just a second,’ but because when she told you she was uncomfortable with it, you dismissed her.

 “You didn’t commit some grave unforgivable sin by running in to get your stylus— you didn’t know it would make your daughter uncomfortable (giving you the benefit of the doubt).
 Mistakes happen.
 It was after when you were informed that this made daughter uncomfortable, and you not only didn’t apologize but doubled down.
 I don’t think it’s a leap to think this might be a pattern your daughter has simply run out of patience for.

 “You can fix this.”

 It’s important to remember that even small actions, such as entering a room without knocking, can significantly impact a person’s sense of privacy and security.

 Even though the mother thought she was being considerate by not waking them up, it still violated their privacy.
 The daughter’s anger and discomfort were understandable, and she had every right to demand an apology.

-What are your thoughts on the situation?
-Let us know in the comments if you agree with Potential-Educator-6’s assessment of the situation.
+What do you think?
+Let us know in the comments.
+Do you agree with Potential-Educator-6’s assessment of this social media post?